The basics of SDN and the OpenFlow Network Architecture

 A real world OpenFlow capable network may consist of only OpenFlow switches or a mixture of OpenFlow switches and traditional switches and routers.
 The latter network type is called an overlay network.
 Some OpenFlow applications will require only partial deployment of OpenFlow switches whereas others require a network consisting of only OpenFlow switches.

-As SDN is essentially a nascent market, the majority of implementations will be as overlays on existing networks.
-Most of the applications we will discuss in this blog can be introduced as overlays, and multiple applications can be introduced in a staged fashion, with new ones building on the foundations laid by the previous applications.
+Most of the SDN network fabrics and applications we will discuss in this blog can be introduced as overlays, and multiple applications can be introduced in a staged fashion, with new ones building on the foundations laid by the previous applications.